hassanlatif/email-backend/README.md

 ## Solution
 ### Architecture
 The solutions is deployed in AWS.
 It uses [AWS Lambda](https://aws.amazon.com/lambda/) and [Amazon API Gateway](https://aws.amazon.com/api-gateway/) as the HTTP frontend and compute platform.
 The application is developed in Java and uses the [AWS serverless Java container](https://github.com/awslabs/aws-serverless-java-container) framework to run the application inside AWS Lambda.
 The following diagram illustrates the high-level architecture of the solution.
-The following diagram illustrates the high-level architecture of the solution.
 ![Email-backend service](https://raw.githubusercontent.com/hassanlatif/email-backend/master/images/Architecture.png)

 ### Design choices and patterns